MohammadMaftoun/Generative-AI-in-Healthcare/README.md

     Patient Privacy: Ensuring synthetic data does not compromise patient privacy or lead to re-identification.
     Bias and Fairness: Mitigating biases that could result in discriminatory outcomes in healthcare.
     Regulatory Compliance: Adhering to healthcare regulations like HIPAA, GDPR, and other compliance requirements.
-    Safety and Reliability: Ensuring generative AI models are safe and reliable for clinical use.
+    Safety and Reliability: Providing generative AI models are safe and reliable for clinical use.

 # Best Practices and Recommendations